-Information in this section explains allowable expenses for self employed workers.
-Check what business expenses you can claim if you are self-employed.
+The information in this section explains the process of allowable expenses for self employed workers.
+Check what business expenses you can claim if you are working in self employment.

 SELF EMPLOYED EXPENSES: Being self-employed in business means you will have a variety of running costs.

 You can deduct many of these running costs from the turnover if they are 'allowable expenses'.
 The deduction allows you to work out the taxable profit for the business.

 For example, let's say the turnover is £80,000 and you claim £20,000 in allowable expenses.

 You would only pay tax on the remainder after the deduction [£80,000 - £20,000 = £60,000].
 The remaining amount is the 'taxable profit'.

 You cannot count everything that you pay for as allowable expenses in self-employment.
 The deduction must not include money taken from a business to pay for private purchases.

 Note: A different set of rules apply if you run a limited company.
 You would deduct the business costs from the profits before tax.
 You must also report any item used for personal use as a company benefit.

 The most common types of expenses allowed for business taxation purposes include: